 Samsung Gear VR is a virtual reality headset made in collaboration with Oculus Rift.
 It is designed to be used alongside Samsung’s range of smartphones.
 This headset allows users to play games, take a virtual holiday, or watch a film.
 They have dedicated engineering resources to making the headset as comfortable as possible for extended usage sessions.

 Technical challenges of VR

 In the past, much of the hype around VR has centred on gaming.
 Whilst an interesting area, VR today is about so much more than that.
-In recent articles, we have looked at its impact in education and the workplace.
-Let’s now examine the advantages of virtual reality in other sectors, including mental health, cinema, journalism, property, sports and events.
+We have looked at its impact on education but there are advantages of virtual reality in other sectors, including mental health, cinema, journalism, property, sports and events.

 Virtual reality therapy

-One of the most exciting applications of virtual reality must surely be virtual reality therapy.
+One of the most exciting applications of VR is virtual reality therapy.
 Also known as simulation therapy, it is a method of psychotherapy that uses virtual reality to treat sufferers of anxiety disorders and other mental health conditions.

 VR has been used in the treatment of mental health for a number of years but, due to its cost and complexity, it has not been widely available.
-However, with the recent development and introduction of VR headsets, the ability to treat more people effectively through VR is becoming increasingly common.
+Nowadays the ability to treat more people effectively through VR is becoming increasingly common.